Start With the Person With Dementia

 The Consent Question

-Your parent did not consent to this.
+Your loved one did not consent to this.

 This is a real ethical consideration, and it deserves a real answer.

-The framework for making decisions on behalf of someone who lacks capacity — which is what dementia progressively creates — is family authorization.
+The framework for making decisions on behalf of someone who lacks capacity, which is what dementia progressively creates, is family authorization.
 The same framework that governs every other care decision made for a person with dementia: which facility, which medications, which visitors, which care approaches.
 These decisions are made by the people legally responsible for care, based on their knowledge of the person's values and their best judgment about the person's wellbeing.

 KindredMind is set up entirely by the family.
 Here is what that control looks like in practice:

-• You record your own voice — a real, human, deliberate act
+• You record your own voice, a real, human, deliberate act

 • You control when it answers and when it doesn't